 CQA's staff includes experienced researchers, pharmacists, programmer analysts, and statisticians.
 Under the direction of David W. Bates, MD, MSc, an internationally renowned expert in the field of clinical informatics with a broad expertise in medication safety, clinical decision support, and HIT evaluation, the CQA group collaborates with more than 20 faculty affiliated with Brigham and Women's Hospital, Massachusetts General Hospital, Harvard Medical School, Harvard School of Public Health, as well as health services researchers and informaticians worldwide.

-Dissemination of CQA's research findings through publications, presentations, multimedia and participation in policy forums contributes to local, national, and international progress in achieving the goal of healthcare transformation through information technology.
+Dissemination of CQA's research findings through publications, presentations and participation in policy forums contributes to local, national, and international progress in achieving the goal of healthcare transformation through information technology.

 For a current list of projects please refer to CQA's Projects list.
 Thank you.